Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 encontrar mi

-Anyone with a cervix, including transmasculine and gender non-conforming individuals, may need cervical cancer screening.
+Anyone with a cervix, including transmasculine and gender non-conforming individuals, should have routine cervical cancer screening.
 It can be uncomfortable for many people to think about having screening, but it is important.
-Cervical cancer can be cured when found early or prevented when pre-cancers are found.
+Cervical cancer can be prevented or cured when pre-cancerous cells or cancers are found early.

 What is the cervix?

-The cervix is the name for the lowest part of the uterus.
+The cervix is the lowest part of the uterus.
 The cervix connects the uterus with the vagina.
-The cervix can be examined by your healthcare provider during a routine pelvic examination.
-Cervical cancer develops when cells in the cervix begin to grow out of control.
+The cervix can be examined by your healthcare provider during a routine pelvic exam.
+Cervical cancer develops when cells in the cervix grow out of control.

 What causes cervical cancer?

 Almost all cervical cancers are caused by a virus called HPV (human papillomavirus).
 HPV is a sexually transmitted infection (STI) that is very common.
-While HPV is referred to as an STI, intercourse or penetration is not necessary to pass it on - it can be passed on through skin-to-skin contact as well.
-However, very few people who have HPV will develop cervical cancer; so simply having HPV doesn't mean that you will get cancer.
+Very few people who have HPV will develop cervical cancer; so having HPV doesn't mean that you will get cancer.

 What screening tests are available?

 HPV and Pap testing are used to screen for cervical cancer.
-The Pap test involves collecting cells from the cervix, which is located at the top of the vagina.
-To perform the test, the provider inserts a tool called a speculum into the vaginal opening.
+During a Pap test, cells from the cervix are collected, which is located at the top of the vagina.
+The provider puts a tool called a speculum into the vaginal opening.
 This is used to hold the vaginal walls open.
 Then a small brush or mini spatula tool is used to collect cells from the cervix.
 Providers may also use the cells collected to test for high-risk types of HPV.

 There is a vaccine available to prevent the types of HPV that most commonly cause cervical cancer.
 The HPV vaccine is recommended for all individuals aged 12-26.
-It is approved for use up to age 45, though insurance companies usually don't cover the HPV vaccine for individuals over the age of 26.
+It is approved for use up to age 45.
+You should talk with your insurance provider about coverage.
 Talk to your healthcare provider about your risk factors and if vaccination is right for you.
 Even if you already have a type of HPV, you can still be vaccinated.
 The vaccine can protect you from other types (strains) of HPV.

 How can I make screening more comfortable for me?

-A number of things can make you feel uncomfortable with screening.
-These can include physical discomfort with the test and emotional discomfort with the entire process, from visiting a gynecology office to having the test.
+You could experience physical or emotional discomfort related to screening.
 Taking testosterone can make the lining of your vagina tender and irritated.
 This can add to your discomfort with the exam.

 If you are concerned about physical discomfort, talk to your provider.
 They may be able to use a smaller size speculum.
 Using a water-based lubricant on the speculum can make the exam more comfortable.
 In some cases, you may be able to insert the speculum or do the swab yourself.
 Some people find it helpful to use a mirror to watch the exam while it is being done.
 Your position during the exam can help make the exam more comfortable.
 Slide your buttocks down, just past the end of the table.
 Do your best to relax, this helps relax your pelvic muscles.